Training During the Pandemic

 Unfortunately, it is not always easy to tell whether the new bit of kit you’ve been eyeing up is actually going to be nice for your dog or not.
 To work out if new equipment for your dog is aversive we recommend asking yourself these questions;

-If the answer to any of these questions is “yes” then your dog likely finds it aversive.
+If the answer to any of these questions is “yes” to one or more of these then this is a chance your dog finds it aversive.

 We don’t recommend the use of anything aversive in training, and instead train force-free.
 We don’t need to hurt or scare dogs whilst training them, and in fact training through aversives is very damaging to our dogs.
 It also breaks down the relationship between guardian and dog as you are the one using these scary techniques!